Astruum0/ytrack/subjects/are-equals/README.md

 # Instructions

-Write a function `AreEquals` that returns true if the `tab1` and `tab2` passed in parameters are both exactly identical (same order and same values).
+Write a function `FindLastIndex` that returns the index of the last occurence of the value `a` in the `tab` passed as parameter.

 # Expected Functions